-Rationale: Various formulaq grants are usually allocated to systems based on service or demographic indicators.
+Rationale: Various £ormulaq grants are usually allocated to systems based on service or demographic indicators.
 Discretionary grants are competitive and require the maintenance of positive relationships, solid planning, and well-conceived projects.
-The Authority strives to maximize grant funding in order to best leverage local funds.
-Furthermore, as more dollars are needed to support an aggressive Long-Range plan, the Authority will explore and secure other creative and non-traditional revenue sources.
+The Authority strives to maximize grant funding in order to best leverage local funds to maintain a State of Good Repair (SGR) in its capital assets.
+Furthermore, as more dollars are needed to support an aggressive Long-Range plan, the Authority will explore and secure other creative and non-traditional revenue sources to meet the needs of its capital program.

-Implementation: Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2012 process.
-The Authority continues to aggressively pursue the flexible funding authorized under the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and continues to improve its internal capability to plan, finance, and implement its Capital Improvement Plan.
+Implementation: Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2013 process and continue its focus on SGR projects.
+The Authority will continue to aggressively pursue non-traditional funding opportunities under the new Transportation Act.
+Moving Ahead for Progress in the 21st Century (MAP-21) and will continue to focus on improving out internal capability to plan, finance, and implement its Capital Improvement Plan.